 What is the CarFree Challenge?

-The CarFree Challenge is goNewHavengo's annual month-long event to support movement towards healthier transportation options by individuals and organizations.
-Through the 2018 Challenge we are looking at the role art and design play in creating effective alternative regional transportation networks through a series of events (see calendar below).
+The CarFree Challenge is goNewHavengo's annual, month-long event to support progress towards healthier transportation options by individuals and organizations.

-In past years Challenge participants were rewarded for every sustainable trip they took during September, including telecommuting, walking, biking, car/vanpooling, and taking the bus or train (trips taken solely for exercise do not count).
-We used CTrides Commuter Rewards (NuRide) to track trips taken, carbon dioxide emissions avoided, vehicle miles avoided, calories burned, and transportation costs saved.
-In addition to the deals and discounts users are eligible for through NuRide, goNewHavengo rewards participants based on September results.
-We awarded prizes based on two main categories: individuals and organizations.
+Participants were rewarded for every sustainable trip they took during September, including telecommuting, walking, biking, car/vanpooling, and taking the bus or train (trips taken solely for exercise do not count).
+We us ed CTrides Commuter Rewards (NuRide) to track trips taken, carbon dioxide emissions avoided, vehicle miles avoided, calories burned, and transportation costs saved.
+In addition to the deals and discounts users are eligible for through NuRide, goNewHavengo rewarded participants based on September results.
+Prizes were awarded to both individuals and organizations.

-Launch Event at City Hall, Thursday, August 30, 11:30 am, including presentation of new You Can Get There From Here Map, which communicating the range of healthy transportation options available to reach any part of the region.
-Also include Live!
-CarFree street art installations and public street chalking on healthy transportation.
-The new map will be installed in libraries, stores, and community organizations.
+Launch Event at City Hall, Thursday, August 30, 11:30 am.
+Included a presentation of the You Can Get There From Here Map, which illustrates the range of healthy transportation options available to reach any part of the region.
+Also included Live!
+CarFree! street art installations and public street chalking on healthy transportation.
+The new map was installed in libraries, stores, and community organizations.

 Transportation on Tap, Tuesday, September 11, 6-8pm.
 BAR.
 “Art & Motion; Exploring the Creative Connection between Commuting & Art"

 Park(ing) Day Lunch-time Event at Grand Avenue "Urban Canopy" Parklet, Friday, September 21, 12 noon.
 In front of 379 Grand Avenue.
-The event will celebrate anniversary of goNewHavengo Parklet Design Competition and Park(ing) Day.
+The event celebrated the anniversary of goNewHavengo Parklet Design Competition and Park(ing) Day.
 There will be other Park(ing) Day installations throughout the city.
 Info here.

-Yale faculty and staff offices are racing for the most Live!
+Yale faculty and staff offices competed for the most Live!
 Car-Free!
 Pledges.
-This year, the Yale Office of Sustainability will reward the Yale office that has the most pledges in the month of September with a delicious surprise.
-Yale University encourages the use of active and shared transportation to reduce congestion and improve the environment.
+This year, the Yale Office of Sustainability rewarded the Yale office with the most pledges in the month of September with a delicious surprise.
+Yale University encouraged the use of active and shared transportation to reduce congestion and improve the environment.

-Live CarFree Street Art Installations, various locations throughout month.
+Live CarFree Street Art Installations, at various locations throughout month.

 Yale Office of Sustainability Scavenger Hunt and Live!
-CarFree Pledge recruitment.
+CarFree!
+Pledge recruitment.
 September 8-14.
-Yale first years are being introduced to living car-free during the annual Sustainability Scavenger Hunt.
-This will help them develop healthy and environmentally friendly habits for their time in New Haven.
+Yale first years were introduced to living car-free during the annual Sustainability Scavenger Hunt.
+This helped them develop healthy and environmentally friendly habits for their time in New Haven.